By Kristen Brown

 Hiring a proven Insurance Archeologist can help your company uncover millions of dollars in usable insurance assets to cover legal fees and pay for investigation and remediation of environmental contamination.

-How Do “Historical” Comprehensive General Liability Insurance Policies Work?
+How Do “Historical” Commercial General Liability Insurance Policies Work?

 In general, CGL policies have included and even excluded environmental pollution and contamination language like “unexpected and unintended releases.”
 Such unexpected and unintended releases mean accidental releases or accidental spills, not intentional releases, which would be better defined as dumping or disposing.
 CGL policies were not covering individuals and businesses for pollution or contamination associated with dry cleaning operations.
 A separate environmental policy would be required to cover environmental pollution and contamination.